 Magic Game Night, releasing on 16 November 2018, is Magic: The Gathering's latest product meant to serve as an introduction for newer players.
 Bringing new players into Magic can be a daunting task, especially when competitive decks can be expensive and even casual decks often have too high a price for people who are unsure if they even like the trading card game.
 Magic Game Night is meant as a solution, giving you five monocolor decks designed to play against each other.
 This allows up to five players to enjoy Magic all at once.
 The product also comes with spindown life counters, life counter platforms, +1/+1 counters to make sure the board state is clear, and five reference cards so newer players always know what's going on.
 Each set has a manufacturer's suggested retail price (MSRP) of 39,99 €, making it accessible for those looking to have a game night with friends.

 While the point of this product isn't to provide new Standard-viable cards (in fact, the new and older cards included here are NOT Standard-legal), the product does include one new card in each deck.
 White gets Militant Angel, which creates a bunch of knights.
-Blue gets Inspired Sphinx, which draw cards equal to the number of opponents you hand, while also making thopters with large mana pools.
+Blue gets Inspired Sphinx, which draws cards equal to the number of opponents you have, while also making thopters with large mana pools.
 Rot Hulk is Black's creature, returning a bunch of zombies from the graveyard to the battlefield, perfect for any zombie tribal player.
 Red gets a big 5/4 goblin in Goblin Goliath, which also provides a bunch of goblin tokens.
-Finally, Avatar of Growth is green's 4/4 trampler that ramps everyone on the field if group hug decks are more your game.
+Finally, Avatar of Growth is Green's 4/4 trampler that ramps everyone on the field if group hug decks are more your game.

 A product built around play and not value is only going to appeal to players if the decks are fun and interesting.
 This makes the content and play of the decks important when deciding whether to purchase the set or not.